Code of Conduct

 General Data Protection Regulation, GDPR

 Both the local organizers and IW3C2 are committed to protecting the data and information of our participants, and we strongly defend privacy.
-We have also assigned two Chief of Privacy Officers, CPO to strictly supervise our Privacy and Data management.
+We have also assigned a Chief of Privacy Officer, CPO to strictly supervise our Privacy and Data management.
 This page describes how data is collected, what for, and how long it will be kept.

 Section 1 Registration